ayakashi-io/ayakashi-io.github.io/docs/guide/api-scrapers.md

 Feel free to use any of its [options](https://github.com/request/request#requestoptions-callback) that fit your usecase but bear in mind that many options are already pre-configured.
 The configuration object should be mostly used to pass request data like querystrings, json payloads etc.

+## The request API is available on all scraper types

+All scraper types (`renderlessScraper`/`scraper`) have access to the request API to make them flexible on scenarios that require both an API call and some form of DOM manipulation.
+If you only need to make API requests, an `apiScraper` is recommended since it's more lightweight and makes the code more explicit.